USB Universal Serial Bus Explained

 USB connectors

-USB 3 requires a higher specification cable.
-Manufacturers distinguish the USB 3 Type A connectors from their USB 2 counterparts by using blue colour for the internal plastic lip for the Standard-A receptacles and plugs, and they are often marked by the words SuperSpeed or the initials SS.
+USB 3 required a higher specification cable.
+Manufacturers distinguished the USB 3 Type A connectors from their USB 2 counterparts by using blue colour for the internal plastic lip for the Standard-A receptacles and plugs, and they were often marked by the words SuperSpeed or the initials SS.

 USB 3 type A connector